Excel Stacked Area Chart (Tables of Contents)

 Things to Remember About Excel Stacked Area Chart

-This is generally used in situations when we need to display some changes in time.
+An area chart’s distinctive feature is the filling between the line segments and the x-axis to emphasize the magnitude.
+This is generally used when we need to display some changes in time.
+When rendered with stacked data plots, the area chart serves well for a part-to-whole analysis of each category.
 Stacked charts help to compare the quantitative values each series brings to the whole category.
-The distinctive feature of an area chart is the filling done between the line segments and the x-axis to emphasize the magnitude.
-When rendered with stacked data plots, the area chart serves well for a part-to-whole analysis of each category.
 In the chart with overlapped data plots, the more the number of categories, the more the overlapping, and consequently, the lesser the visibility.

 Recommended Articles